-In Week 1 the professor will report students as 'No Show' if students do not provide any submissions.
-While in Week 2 through Week 6, students must complete the majority of assignments each week to be considered in attendance and actively participating in the course.
-For example, if there are five submissions students must complete three of the five submissions.
-If students are absent two weeks during this time period, they will be administratively withdrawn from the course.
+In Week 1 and Week 2, the professor will report students as 'No Show' if students do not complete the majority of assignments on time.
+For example, if there are five submissions in a week, students must complete a minimum of three of the five submissions by the due date to be considered in attendance for the course.
+If students are absent these first two weeks they will be administratively withdrawn from the course.